Shepparton Corridor Upgrade

-Funded by the Victorian Government, the Shepparton Line Upgrade will deliver faster and more frequent services and will allow modern VLocity trains to travel to and from Shepparton for the first time.
+Funded by the Victorian Government, the Shepparton Corridor Upgrade will deliver faster and more frequent services and will allow modern VLocity trains to travel to and from Shepparton for the first time.

 What will happen?

-The $356.5 million Shepparton Line Upgrade will be delivered in two stages.
+The $356 million Shepparton Corridor Upgrade will be delivered in two stages.

 Stage one, which is already underway, includes: